Get your tickets here

 Look up at the ceiling when you’re in the store—the geometric metal sculpture, inspired by aurora borealis (the northern lights) can illuminate in a dazzling number of ways!

-No admission is required to visit the Gift Shop.
+No admission is required to visit the Shop.
 Drop by whenever you’re nearby to see what’s new!

 Forgot to buy something during your visit?
-You can also browse our Gift Shop online for souvenirs, clothing and gift certificates.
+You can also browse our Shop online for souvenirs, clothing and gift certificates.

 1/4

-Be sure to browse the Tower’s Gift Shop to find the perfect memento of your visit.
+Be sure to browse the Tower’s Shop to find the perfect memento of your visit.
 With works by Indigenous artists, great gifts from local designers and unique CN Tower memorabilia, the shop has a little bit of everything that makes us Canada’s celebration destination.

 Look up at the ceiling when you’re in the store—the geometric metal sculpture, inspired by aurora borealis (the northern lights) can illuminate in a dazzling number of ways!

-No admission is required to visit the Gift Shop.
+No admission is required to visit the Shop.
 Drop by whenever you’re nearby to see what’s new!

 Forgot to buy something during your visit?
-You can also browse our Gift Shop online for souvenirs, clothing and gift certificates.
+You can also browse our Shop online for souvenirs, clothing and gift certificates.

 Base